Anonymous Sudan: Attacks

 On 10 July 2023, Anonymous Sudan attacked fanfiction site Archive of Our Own with a denial-of-service attack.
 Anonymous Sudan claimed responsibility in a Telegram post, saying the act was motivated by the website's United States registration and its inclusion of sexual and LGBTQ content.
 The group then demanded $30,000 worth of Bitcoin within 24 hours to end the attack.
 The site came back online the next day with Cloudflare protection added.

 During the Gaza war, media teams operating in the region have been exposed to various kinds of cyberattack.
 The Jerusalem Post website went down on 9 October 2023, with Anonymous Sudan claiming responsibility.
 The Palestinian Authority news agency Wafa also experienced a cyberattack on 18 October 2023, as did Al Jazeera English on 31 October 2023 and Al-Mamlaka TV on 3 November 2023.
-In November 2023, the group targeted Israel infrastructure.
-In December 2023, Anonymous Sudan launched a DDoS attack on ChatGPT, after Tal Broda, a member of OpenAI's leadership, made a social media post dehumanizing Palestinians, calling for more intense bombing in Gaza, and advocating ethnic cleansing.
+In November 2023, the group targeted Israeli infrastructure.
+In December 2023, Anonymous Sudan launched a DDoS attack on ChatGPT, after Tal Broda, a member of OpenAI's leadership, allegedly made a social media post dehumanizing Palestinians.

 In January 2024, Anonymous Sudan failed to hack the London Internet Exchange in response to the UK's missile strikes in Yemen.
 The group targeted systems at the University of Cambridge and the University of Manchester on 19 February 2024, citing the United Kingdom's support for Israel in the Gaza war, and targeting these specific universities "because they are the biggest ones" they could find.
 Disruption was largely over by 20 February, though some systems were still affected.